FlowiseAI/FlowiseDocs/deployment/azure.md

 ## Create a Container Instance without Persistent Storage

+Without persistent storage your data is kept in memory.
+This means that on a container restart, all the data that you stored will disappear.

 ### In Portal

 1. Search for Container Instances in Marketplace and click Create: